 Distance Learning Master's Degree in English

-Graduate-level courses in literature are available online as part of Master of Arts in English or Master of English programs.
-At least one online program focused on literature, culture, and art and one program focused on multicultural and transnational literature are also available.
+Graduate-level courses in literature are available online as part of a Master of Arts in English or Master of English programs.
+At least one online program focused on literature, culture, and art and one program focused on multicultural and transnational literature is also available.
 Students often complete coursework in literary theory, literary criticism, writing, British literature, American literature, and culture, and they typically have the freedom to choose a set of courses to round out curriculum requirements.
 Free electives provide students the opportunity to study comparative literature in the time periods, regions, cultures, or genres of their interest.

 Prerequisites for the program typically include an undergraduate degree, preferably in English, a minimum GPA in all undergraduate English courses, and a minimum GRE score.
 Depending on the concentration, applicants may be required to have a reading knowledge of at least one foreign language.